Aeurias/NadeshikoSlimeVR/README.md

 #### Step 4 -  Next we solder on the TP4056 flush to the PCB on the backside.
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/00.jpg"  alt="00"/>

-If you are experienced with soldering, you can skip using the excess from the previous step; if not bend the excess over the TP4056 and the PCB holes so it stays in place and solder, this helps solder flow into the hole:
+If experienced with soldering, you can skip using the excess from the previous step and flush solder; If not, then bend the excess through the TP4056 and the PCB holes so it stays in place and solder, this helps solder flow into the hole, good if you are unsure flush soldering is making good connections:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-4-TP4056/1.jpg"  alt="1"/>

 Here's how the topside of the breakout PCB should look when using the excess for help: